 The Professional Diploma in Architectural Practice programme is open to the following categories of applicants:

 The Professional Diploma in Architectural Practice (PDAP) is a 30 Credit postgraduate qualification, which is recognised by the Royal Institute of Architects of Ireland (RIAI).
-The programme is accredited by the RIAI for the purposes of registration.
+The course is accredited by the RIAI for the purposes of registration.
 Successful candidates, who also have the requisite undergraduate qualification, will be permitted to join the Statutory Register of Architects with the RIAI to practice as an Architect in Ireland.

 Under the terms of the Building Control Act 2007 and the underlying European Legislation, EU Directive 2005/36/EC, the passing of the RIAI recognised qualification allows for the establishment as an architect (subject to statutory provisions) in a member state of the European Union.

-The programme aims to equip each student with the Knowledge, Ability and Judgement needed by an architect to perform his or her professional duties and to understand how an office organisation is managed for this purpose.
+The course aims to equip each student with the Knowledge, Ability and Judgement needed by an architect to perform his or her professional duties and to understand how an office organisation is managed for this purpose.
 The examination is measured against the scope and professional requirements of the RIAI and current practice, its requirements as well as its anticipated future developments.

 The purpose of the examination is to ensure that those who practice architecture have achieved a threshold of competence - in terms of awareness, knowledge, understanding and ability that is consistent, relevant, and will safeguard clients, building users and society at large.
 The assessment (which is continuous through the course) tests the students against the relevant RIAI professional competencies.